-- There are two amber lights at the center of the tow in a vertical line.
-The amber light at the center of the tow will flash at night to create a visual reference of the stern width while approaching.
+- There are two amber lights at the stern of the towboat in a vertical line.
+There is also an amber light at the center of the tow that will flash at night to create a visual reference of the bow while approaching.
 Keep in mind that there may be up to 1,300 feet of the barges and vessel remaining as you trackback from that point.

 - Quite often, a towboat will place a searchlight on any cruiser nearby.
 This is usually temporary to create awareness; however — if the searchlight remains on your vessel for a longer period of time — that is a signal to move your craft out of harm’s way as soon as possible.

 - When approaching a bend, a tow will often utilize whistle signals to communicate the intention of the Captain.
 One whistle means the Captain will pass your boat on the port side.
 Two whistles mean the Captain will pass your boat on the starboard side.
 Tows running upriver tend to stay on the inside of the bend while tows running down river favor the deeper and faster channels on the outside of the bend.

 - Stay tuned in to the right radio frequency.
 Tows will utilize these channels to communicate.